hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 thrown away once the evaluation is processed.

-The scheduler takes a snapshot of that server node's state store so that it has a consistent current view of the cluster state.
+The scheduler takes a snapshot of that server node's state store so that it has a constant current view of the cluster state.
 The scheduler executes 3 main
 steps:

 * Reconcile: compare the cluster state and job specification to determine what